Merger Information Resource Page

 The CDs that will be acquired by Santa Cruz County Bank will be separately insured from pre-existing deposit accounts at Santa Cruz County Bank, subject to the following rules:

-1. Time deposits that mature after the initial six-month grace period remain separately insured until they mature.
+1. Time deposits that mature after the six-month grace period remain separately insured until they mature.

 The FDIC insures deposits according to the ownership category in which the funds are insured and how the accounts are titled.
 Deposits held in different ownership categories are separately insured up to at least the $250,000 each.
 Designating beneficiaries can also increase coverage.
 For example, a revocable trust account including POD accounts.